To bulk means to gain bodyweight with the primary goal of gaining muscle.

 But most people stagnate way before they get remotely close to their genetic potential.

-Unless you have been training intelligently for over a decade, it’s best to assume that you’re stagnation is because you’re screwing something up.
+Unless you have been training intelligently for over a decade, it’s best to assume that your stagnation is because you’re screwing something up.

 I’m willing to bet that your journey up until now has not been linear.
 Some time ago, you stagnated for a while, had an “ahah!” moment, fixed the issue, then continued to progress, and then that progress has now slowed.
 Here’s how that looks: